AjaniBilby/htmx-router/docs/setup/vite.md

 ```

+### Bundle Splitter

+The bundle splitter will omit certain code from the client and server builds, if a file ends with `.client.tsx` (also supports `.ts`, `.js` `.jsx`) then it will be omitted from the server bundled, and likewise if it ends with `.server.tsx` for the client.

+This can be helpful to ensure certain code never leaks into the client.
+Or that expensive client side rendering for interactivity it processed on the server.

+### Client Island

+This plugin will intercept imports for your `app/manifest.tsx` within vite and instead will import either the server side hydration code, or the client side manifest for hydration based on which mode is being built.

 ## Build Scripts

 Since there is a client and a server build being generated, we recommend making a build setup like below so everything can be streamlined